trealla-prolog/trealla/docs/ARCHITECTURE.md

 (if possible) and the frame state restored.

 It also contains flags related to managing cuts & call cleanup etc.

+Apart from choice-points other types of contol-points are barriers and catchers.

 Trail